-Special Olympics - Basketball Team Skills Assessment for Individuals Role (check one) Athlete Unified Sports partner Number Coach's Name Iame Evaluator's Name ion Name (local program) Date of Evaluation Special Olympics - Basketball Team Assessment for Individuals A. Ball Handling (select the statement and score (#) below which best represents the skill level of the athlete in this area) Has difficulty dribbling and catching ball Possesses some ball handling skills, but they are very limited (3) Can control ball with dominant hand only (4) Can control ball with both hands (5) Has ability to go either direction on the dribble Has ability to beat defender regularly with dominant hand (7) Has ability to beat defender regularly with either hand SCORE B. Passing (select the statement and score (#) below which best represents the skill level of the athlete in this area) Has difficulty completing a pass/short pass to a teammate (2) Can sometimes make a pass to an open teammate with token pressure (3) Can only complete a pass to teammate after looking directly at him/her (4) Has ability to choose best type of pass (bounce, chest, skip, other) (5) Has ability to consistently complete a no look or quick pass to an open teammate (6) Controls game with ability to complete an advanced pass (no look/snap pass) to open player when they are in good position (8) SCORE C. Movement (select the statement and score (#) below which best represents the skill level of the athlete in this area) Maintains a stationary position; does not move toward a loose ball Moves only 1-2 steps toward ball or opponent Moves toward ball; but reaction time is slow and only in a limited area of the floor Movement permits adequate court coverage Good court coverage; reasonably aggressive Exceptional court coverage; aggressive anticipation (8) SCORE D. Game Awareness (select the statement and score (#) below which best represents the skill level of the athlete in this area) Sometimes confused on offense and defense; may shoot at wrong basket (2) Can play in fixed position as instructed by coach; may go after an occasional loose ball (3) Limited understanding of the games and can make some offensive and defensive decisions when prompted (4) Moderate understanding of the game, some offensive and defensive decisions and can occasionally fast break (6) Advanced understanding of the game and mastery of basketball fundamentals (8) SCORE E. Shooting (select the statement and score (#) below which best represents the skill level of the athlete in this area) Periodically can make an uncontested lay-up Can make shots inside the lane (3) Can make shots inside the lane and occasionally attempts a mid-range jump shot (4) Can put same mid-range jump shots and will attempt shots beyond 15' (6) Has excellent shooting form and makes shots from all ranges on the court (8) SCORE F. Rebounding (select the statement and score (#) below which best represents the skill level of the athlete in this area) No understanding of rebounding positions or principles, often beaten to a missed shot Gets rebounds only when they land directly where they are standing Goes after loose balls within 3 to 4 steps Aggressively goes after rebounds, gets many Exceptional ability to get missed shots on both sides of the basket and either side of the court (8)
+Special Olympics - Bask etball Team Skills Assessment f or Individuals Name Jersey I Number Coach's Name e Unified Sports part Name E tion Name (local program)E valuator's Name Date of Eva luation Special Olympics - Ba sketball Team Ass sessment for I ndividuals ороски олушрост до A. Ball Handling (select the statement and scor Has difficulty dribbling and catching ball Possesses some ball handling skills, but they Can control ball with dominant hand only Can control ball with both hands Has ability to go either direction on the dribble Has ability to beat defender regularly with don Has ability to beat defender regularly with eith are very limited est represents the skill level of the (2) (3) (4) (5) (6) (7) (8) ) B. Passing (select the statement and score (#) If Has difficulty completing a pass/short pass to Can sometimes make a pass to an open team Can only complete a pass to teammate after If Has ability to choose best type of pass (bound Has ability to consistently complete a no look Controls game with ability to complete an adviposition a teammate nmate with token pro ooking directly at hi ce, chest, skip, othe or quick pass to an essure m/her r) open teammate e (2) (3) (4) (5) (6) they are in good (8) C. Movement (select the statement and score (# Maintains a stationary position; does not move Moves only 1-2 steps toward ball or opponent Moves toward ball; but reaction time is slow a Movement permits adequate court coverage Good court coverage; reasonably aggressive Exceptional court coverage; aggressive antice re toward a loose ba all (2) (3) (4) (5) (6) (8) D. Game Awareness (select the statement and area) Sometimes confused on offense and defense Can play in fixed position as instructed by coal Limited understanding of the games and can Moderate understanding of the game, some of Advanced understanding of the game and management of the game and e; may shoot at wro ich; may go after an make some offensi offensive and defensi ng basket occasional loo ve and defensi sive decisions a ose ball ive decisions when l (2) (3) prompted (4) y fast break (6) (8) E. Shooting (select the statement and score (#) Periodically can make an uncontested lay-up Can make shots inside the lane Can make shots inside the lane and occasion.
+Can put same mid-range jump shots and will a Has excellent shooting form and makes shots ally attempts a mid- attempt shots beyor range jump sho (2) (3) (4) (6) (8) F. Rebounding (select the statement and score No understanding of rebounding positions or Gets rebounds only when they land directly w Goes after loose balls within 3 to 4 steps Aggressively goes after rebounds, gets many Exceptional ability to get missed shots on both principles, often be here they are stand aten to a misse ing ed shot (2) (3) (4) (6) (8)